innotrade/enapso-graphdb-admin/README.md

 ## Get Repositories
 </summary>

-Get details of all repositories of the Graph Database repositories operated on the connected host:
+Get details of all repositories of the graph database repositories operated on the connected host:

 ```javascript
 graphDBEndpoint